mohitakahalo/dynamic-microfrontends-ui/README.md

 ### App Configuration

 We have used https://designer.mocky.io/ for implementing a mock API which returns the intial configuration.
-The initial config can be found on this link: https://run.mocky.io/v3/77d1579f-78d6-4e89-ad73-1863a2e7d264
+This acts as a database to fetch the initial config.
+It can be found on this link: https://run.mocky.io/v3/77d1579f-78d6-4e89-ad73-1863a2e7d264

-- The initial app config is saved to localstorage if not found initially
+- The initial app config is fetched from the above url (assume it to be fetched from a database)
+- Once the middleware API fetches the initial config, it saves to the localstorage
 - The app config can be edited by clicking on `upload config` button on the dashboard header
 - Clear the localstorage if you want to restart the app from initial config.